• 2023-03-27

 Sidenote: It is particularly gratifying that within “3D-Print” it is possible to scale the 3D model based on volume.
 For this, the “Transform” menu must be opened, and then under the “Volume” option, it can be specified to adjust the size of the 3D model to a specific volume.

-FROM BLENDER TO CAD: 3D MODEL FOR FINITE ELEMENT SIMULATION CALCULATIONS
+FROM computer Graphics TO CAD: 3D MODELs FOR FINITE ELEMENT SIMULATION CALCULATIONS

 This chapter is for those who are very persistent or have already heard about finite element numerical modeling.
 What is this?
 In short: the finite element method (FEM) has spread among engineers.
 It is a numerical modeling technique that allows to simulate the response of a finite element 3D model with different impacts based on physical parameters.
 For example, the air resistance test or crash test of cars, the mechanical and load test of mechanical components.
 These simulation calculations have extremely high economic potential!
 Sticking to the car example, as long as an expensive and time-consuming car prototype is manufactured only to be crashed, in a virtual environment engineers are already able to fully optimize the car’s 3D geometry.
 The “3D-Print” used so far in Blender can also help with this!
 The solid 3D model can be exported in OBJ, PLY, STL, X3D formats.
 Select the 3D model, then from the “3D-Print” “Export” menu, first specify the location of the export by clicking on the folder icon.
 Set the target format and finally press the “Export” button.